tavurth/godot-simple-state/Readme.md

 `_state_exit()` will be called when the state is left (each time)

+If the following variables exist on your state, they will be injected with dependencies as follows:

 `Parent` is the parent of `StateMachine` i.e. your character controller

 `States` is the `StateMachine`

+If they do not exist on your state, nothing will be injected.

 # Signals